 How Windows Are Rated for Energy Efficiency

-Modern windows are constructed to reduce your home’s wintertime heat loss, enhance its wintertime heat gain from the sun, and suppress its summertime heat gain.
+Modern windows reduce your home’s wintertime heat loss, enhance its wintertime heat gain from the sun, and suppress its summertime heat gain.

-Within each window style and construction option, you’ll find windows available that provide different levels of energy efficiency—in general, the more efficient the window, the higher its price.
+Within each window style and construction option, you’ll find windows providing different levels of energy efficiency—in general, the more efficient the window, the higher its price.

 By choosing efficient windows, you conserve energy.
-That saves you money, saves world resources, and reduces your contribution to pollution.
+That reduces your energy usage and saves you money.
 In addition, preventing heat from escaping your home will make your home more comfortable.
 You will eliminate cold areas around windows.
+You will also be able to maintain a higher and more comfortable humidity level during winter months than if cold dry air infiltrates your home and window surfaces are cold enough to collect condensation.

 When choosing among windows, look for several factors that measure energy conservation performance: